HirbodBehnam/Netboot-Imager-Tutorial/README.md

 Another option which I recommend is using a distribution's configuration file.
 This configuration file is located under `/boot` directory and usually starts with `config-`.
 This file must be copied to Linux's source code tree with the name of `.config`.
 After copying this file, make sure to run `make menuconfig` to fill the missing configurations with default values.You can also double check every module, driver and features.

+> [!TIP]
+> You might run into an error such as `*** No rule to make target 'debian/canonical-certs.pem', needed by 'certs/x509_certificate_list'.
+Stop.`.
+In this case, open the `.config` file using a text editor and search for values containing `.pem` file.
+Just empty those values and try to make the kernel again.

 #### Using a Distro's Kernel

 This is a simpler way to get started.
 You just need to get the ISO of a distro.
 I personally recommend [Alpine Linux](https://www.alpinelinux.org/downloads/) standard edition ISO.
 As you probably know, there are two very main components when you are booting Linux: The kernel and initramfs.
 In most ISO files like Alpine, the kernel is located at `/boot/vmlinuz` and initramfs is located as `/boot/initramfs`.
 Names may vary; for instance, `/boot/bzImage` is also another common name for Linux kernel.
 You can check the files using the `file` command.